 Located in the State of New York and being really close to New Jersey, there is a great destination about one and a half hour from the Catskills.
 The Woodbury Common Premium Outlets is a small 'village' made only of the best fashion brands, shoes, jewelry, bags and at great prices.
 A one way ride is about $173 with Uber or Lyft, for up to two passengers.
 If you're travelling in a group of 8, you can book a professional driver with starting at $120 per passenger.

 The city of Albany is 1h 45 minutes from the Catskill area. it is the capital of the Albany County.
 Founded as a Dutch settlement in 1614, it is a historical city that once was home to the Iroquois, a native American tribe.
 The price using Uber or Lyft, one way, is about $182.
-If you would like to go a bit further, the Poconos in Pennsylvania are a smaller set of mountains with beautiful sights and waterfalls.
-The ride takes approximately two hours and fourty minbutes from the Catskills.
+If you would like to go a bit further on your travel plan, the Poconos in Pennsylvania are a smaller set of mountains with beautiful sights and waterfalls.
+The ride to this travel destination takes approximately two hours and fourty minutes from the Catskills.
 An Uber or Lyft to this area starts at $260.

 You may also be interested in: